Khamies/khamies/README.md

 #### My blog is currently active, check my recent posts from 👉 [here](https://blog.waleedkhamies.com/).

-#### And finally, If you are interested in getting exclusive contents and cheatsheets related to Artificial Intelligence, Machine Learning and Data Science, Join my newsletter from 👉 [here] (https://newsletter.waleedkhamies.com/).
+#### And finally, If you are interested in getting exclusive contents and cheatsheets related to Artificial Intelligence, Machine Learning and Data Science, Join my newsletter from 👉 [here](https://newsletter.waleedkhamies.com/).
 <!-- #### **News** :loudspeaker:: **I am open to the job market, feel free to drop me a message if you have something interesting!**
  -->